Geoffrey Kent: Philanthropy

 In 1982 Kent and then wife Jorie Butler Kent founded Abercrombie & Kent Philanthropy, a non-profit organization for protecting ecosystems and wildlife that also supports local communities.
 It was recognized by the World Travel and Tourism Council's Tourism for Tomorrow Awards, Condė Nast Traveler with their World Savers Award for leadership in social responsibility, and by Travel + Leisure with their Global Vision Award for Leadership in Philanthropic Travel.

 Personal life

 He had one son with first wife, Andrea Joss.
 In the 1970s, he began working with Jorie Ford Butler of Oak Brook, Illinois, to expand Abercrombie & Kent in the United States.
 They married in 1978 but later divorced.
 He married Otavia Jardim in 2010, and they have two children.

 Kent was a player as Captain of the Rolex/Abercrombie & Kent team polo team, winning the U.S. Open Polo Championship twice, the U.S. Gold Cup, the Cartier International, and the World Open Championship.
-He served as captain and patron of the Windsor Park polo team.
+He served as captain and patron of the Windsor Park polo team, on which he played with HM King Charles III.
+He was The Founder of Windsor in Vero Beach, one of Florida’s most exclusive real estate developments, designed by the renowned New Urbanist town planners and architects André Duany and Elizabeth Plater-Zyberk.